-Team Members: Ben Ratliff, Ethan Nethery, Kaitlyn Gabardi, John Rupel, Kadina Johnston
+Team Members: Kaitlyn Gabardi, John Rupel, Kadina Johnston, and Zach Alden

-BME 402
+BME 301

-Client: Professor Matthew Merrins Advisor: Professor Jeremy Rogers Last Updated: February 9th, 2017
+Client: Professor Matthew Merrins Advisor: Professor Jeremy Rogers Last Updated: April 30, 2017

 Problem Statement: The client, Professor Matthew Merrins, teaches human biochemistry lab at the University of Wisconsin-Madison.
 The course focuses on the enzyme lactate dehydrogenase, which produces lactate from pyruvate.
 Currently, his lab utilizes Laconic, a Förster Resonance Energy Transfer (FRET)-based biosensor.
-This biosensor detects the presence of Lactate in healthy, living cells, but the fluorescence must be monitored in time lapse using a high cost microscope.
-This microscope excites the lactate biosensor using a system of high power LEDs and a filter wheel, and the fluorescence is recorded.
-The project goal to to build a lower-cost, limited alternative to the client's more expensive microscope
+This biosensor detects the presence of Lactate in healthy, living cells, but the fluorescence must be monitored over a period using a high cost microscope.
+This microscope excites the lactate biosensor using a system of LEDs and a filter.
+The fluorescence emission between the two different wavelengths is recorded.
+Since the current microscope in his lab in extremely expensive, the goal to build a low-cost microscope specifically targeted to his research.